artivis/manif/paper/paper.md

 and ease.
 Typically, these works have focused on the well known manifolds of rotation SO(3) and rigid motion SE(3).

-Manif is a micro Lie algebra library targeted at state estimation in robotics application.
+`manif` is a micro Lie theory library targeted at state estimation in robotics application.
-With a minimal dependency on [@eigenweb] and a requierement on cpp11 it is developped as a header-only library making it easily integrable to existing project.
+With a minimal dependency on [@eigenweb] and a requierement on c++11 only it is developped as a header-only library making it easily integrable to existing project.

+# Manif

+The `manif` library design is similar to that of [@eigenweb].
+All Lie group classes defined in `manif` have in common that they inherit from a templated base class.
+The `manif` library is mathematically grounded in [@Sola18] and often refers to it in it documentation especially for mathematical developments.

 # Related work

 [@Sophus] C++ implementation of Lie Groups using Eigen.
+Our work differs from [@Sophus] in that all our classes inherit from a common templated base class which ensure a common minimal API.
+This allows for writing generic algorithms on Lie groups.
+Moreover, the Jacobian matrix are available to the user for most of the operation on groups allowing complex chain of operations to be differentiate through the chain rule.

 [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
+Our work differs from [@wave_geometry] in that it offers analitically computed Jacobian matrix whereas [@wave_geometry] relies on automatic-differentiation.

+Finally, Jacobian matrix in `manif` are defined with respect to a local perturbation on the Lie groups unlink both [@Sophus] and [@wave_geometry] which defines them with respect to the representation vector that underlie the implemtation.

 # References